Loading...

 Experience Required

-1 year as a licensed journeyman with at least 2,000 hours of experience working as a licensed journeyman under supervision of a contracting master or master of record.
+One (1) year's experience as a licensed journeyman AND at least 2,000 hours of experience working as a licensed journeyman under the supervision of a contracting master electrician or master of record.

 Exam Required